gregorymkirk/tf-mod-kms-key/README.md

 ##Sample Policy Docs
 in the subfolder sample_policy_docs are several sample key security policies.
 Items that need to be customized for your environment are in all caps (e.g. ACCOUNT_ID) and should be relatively self explanatory.

-You may consider using these as a template in your solution.
+You may consider using these as a template in your solution, see the sample code below:

 ```
 data "aws_caller_identity" "current" {}